 Azulejo is painted tin-glazed ceramic tiles.
 They are usually in blue, and it is an important Portuguese heritage used on walls of churches, palaces, schools, train stations, etc. The drawings on the tile panels are mainly decorative (but beautiful) patterns or depiction of historical or critical events.
 Therefore, it has an enormous traditional and art value to the country where we, visitors, could appreciate the beauty and stories behind each masterpiece.

-We then walked along Rua de Fernandes towards Aliados.
+We walked along Rua de Fernandes towards Aliados.
 On route, we saw lots of shopping carts and local bakeries.
 As we planned to return to the street later in the evening, we continued our journey to the riverside.
 On the way to the bridge, we passed through the city center with a lot of photo-taking spots.
-In fact, the São Bento railway station is one of the best locations in Porto, to see Azulejos as the station lobby is filled with tile panels that depict the major events of the country in the 12-15th Centuries.
+In fact, the São Bento railway station is one of the most well-known landmark in Porto, to see Azulejos as the station lobby is filled with tile panels that depict the major events of the country in the 12-15th Centuries.

 Enjoy lunch by the Douro and Luis I iron bridge

 There were a lot of fun rides around the bridge.
 Both up and downs.
-We walked up, to the upper deck of the bridge – we were stunned by the magnificent overview of the city; then we took the funicular, we went down, we gasped and amazed at the architecture of the iron bridge, and we saw the “Barcos rabelos” (Portuguese boats) parking along the river.
+We walked up, to the upper deck of the bridge – we were stunned by the magnificent overview of the city.
+How to get from the uppwer deck to the lower deck?
+Walk down the stairs or take the funicular.
+We went down to the lower deck in a minute, and we gasped and amazed at the architecture of the iron bridge, and we saw the “Barcos rabelos” (Portuguese boats) parking along the river.

 We had only a day in the city, and so we didn’t spend time getting on a River Cruise tour.
-Wonder how they are?
+I wonder if they are any good, and if anyone had done then could leave comments and share their experience?

 - Funicular dos Guindais